Mera Peak Climbing

 • Day 01: Arrival in Tribhuvan International Airport, Kathmandu

 We complete our custom formalities at the Tribhuvan International Airport in Kathmandu.
-Afterward, a Peregrine Treks representative will wait for us at the gate and take us to our hotel.
+Afterward, a Peregrine Treks and Expedition representative will wait for us at the gate and take us to our hotel.
 We can then spend the rest of the day taking a rest.
-We get to try Nepalese cuisine at a welcome dinner hosted by Peregrine Treks in the evening.
 Overnight at a hotel in Kathmandu.

 Meals: Not Included